propelorm/Propel2/documentation/behaviors/validate.markdown

      </table>
 {% endhighlight %}

-And now the validation flow wil be the following:
+And now the validation flow will be the following:

 1.    search the author and publisher objects
 2.    author and publisher objects have the validate behavior tag in its schema definition, so `$author->validate()` and `$publisher->validate()` are called